Back To Search Results

 • Persistent ANCA positivity

-Just as peripheral eosinophilia is a hallmark of diagnosis, there is an association between the degree of eosinophilia and the extent of vasculitis disease.
-A sudden rise in eosinophil count also precedes a relapse of vasculitis.
+Just as peripheral eosinophilia is a hallmark of diagnosis, an association exists between the degree of eosinophilia and the severity of vasculitis.
+A sudden rise in eosinophil count also precedes a relapse of the disease.

 • Cardiomyopathy